 Santa Fe Dreamers Project takes its name from our country's Dreamers: the undocumented immigrant youth who, through tireless campaigning and bottomless courage, are shaping immigration policy in the US.
 From our attorneys, to our volunteers, to the organizations we partner with, to our clients themselves, we believe in the potential of immigrants to make our community a better place both culturally and economically and are committed to helping them access the tools to do so.

 Allegra Love is an attorney and director of the project.
-She began her career at Santa Fe Public Schools in 2005 as a bilingual elementary school teacher and followed her passion for working with immigrants to law school.
-After graduating from the University of New Mexico School of Law, she came to work for the Adelante program of Santa Fe Public Schools, where she founded this project.
-She volunteers extensively, both in her community and elsewhere, for organizations like the Santa Fe Youth Commission, No More Deaths, and New Mexico Dreamers in Action (NM-DIA).
-Most recently, she has worked to defend Central American women and children detained on the US border.
+She taught public school for 4 years before going to law school and founding the organization.
+She is passionate about ending the detention of immigrants, defending refugees and asylum seekers, and fighting ICE’s operation in the US.
 She is a member of the American Immigration Lawyers Association (AILA).
-She has a BA from Dartmouth College, a JD from the University of New Mexico School of Law, and is a licensed teacher in the state of New Mexico.
+She has a BA from Dartmouth College, a JD from the University of New Mexico School of Law, and is a licensed teacher and lawyer in the state of New Mexico.
 She loves country music and riding around in trucks.

 Emma O'Sullivan is an attorney who grew up outside of Los Lunas, New Mexico, and has spent ten years working in rural central NM.
 Emma's passion for serving immigrants started in law school when she spent spring break working in the family detention center in Karnes, TX, assisting Central American refugee women and children in the asylum process.
 As a student she worked with the NM Immigrant Law Center, the NM Center on Law and Poverty, and NM Legal Aid.
 Emma has a BA in English and Languages from UNM and graduated magna cum laude and with clinical honors from UNM School of law in May of 2016.
 She lives in Albuquerque with her husband Kevin and her two-year- old son, Michael.